PyO3/pyo3/guide/src/free-threading.md

 ## Special considerations for the free-threaded build

 The free-threaded interpreter does not have a GIL.
-Many existing extensions providing mutable data structures relied on the GIL provided locking for operations on Python objects, to make interior mutability thread-safe.
+Many existing extensions providing mutable data structures relied on the GIL to lock Python objects and make interior mutability thread-safe.
 Historically, PyO3's API was designed around the same strong assumptions, but is transitioning towards more general APIs applicable for both builds.

-Working with PyO3 under the free-threaded interpreter requires some additional care and mental overhead compared with a GIL-enabled interpreter.
-Most notable it is still neccessary to be attached (via [`Python::attach`]) to the Python interpreter to perform any operation on Python objects.
-PyO3 models this the same way as in GIL-enabled builds using the `Python` token, but unlike in GIL-enabled builds it does not provide exclusive access anymore.
-Additionally it is also still neccessary to detach (via [`Python::detach`]) from the interpreter for possibly long running oprations that don't interact with the interpreter, even though other Python threads are still able to run.

 Calling into the CPython C API is only legal when an OS thread is explicitly attached to the interpreter runtime.
 In the GIL-enabled build, this happens when